Frankie Adams

 Frankie Adams (born 3 January 1994) is a Samoan New Zealand actress, best known for her roles as Bobbie Draper in the science fiction television series The Expanse and as Ula Levi in the prime-time soap opera Shortland Street.

-Early life
+Early life and education

-Adams was born on the island of Savaiʻi in Samoa and is the oldest of three daughters.
+Adams was born on 3 January 1994 on the island of Savaiʻi in Samoa and is the oldest of three daughters.

 She attended Auckland Girls Grammar School.